raviq/compsoc/README.md

 ## Files

-The main files of the package are:
+The main files of the package SDK are:

 | File | Description |
 | ---- | --- |
 | [**run.py**](run.py) | This is the main entry point.
 Takes the number of candidates `num_candidates`, the number of voters `num_voters`, the number of trials to run `number_iterations`, and the model `voters_model` to generate the voters' population. |